Multigenerational Living vs Assisted Living: A Real Cost Comparison

-Assisted living in Florida costs $4,000–$12,000 per month.
+Assisted living in Florida averages about $4,600 per month.
 A multigenerational home is a one-time purchase.
 Here is how the numbers actually compare over time.

 When a parent or grandparent begins to need more support, families face one of the most emotionally and financially consequential decisions in modern life: where should that person live, and who will pay for it?